authelia/authelia/docs/content/reference/guides/proxy-authorization.md

 | Authelia URL [^1] | Session Cookie Configuration |      `authelia_url`      |

 {{< callout context="note" title="Note" icon="outline/info-circle" >}}
 This endpoint does not support automatic redirection.
-This is because there is no support on [NGINX]'s side to achieve this with `ngx_http_auth_request_module` and the redirection must be performed within the [NGINX] configuration.
-However we return the appropriate URL to redirect users to with the `Location` header which simplifies this process especially for multi-cookie domain deployments.
+This is because there is no support on [NGINX](https://www.nginx.com/)'s side to achieve this with `ngx_http_auth_request_module` and the redirection must be performed within the [NGINX](https://www.nginx.com/) configuration.
+However, we return the appropriate URL to redirect users to with the `Location` header which simplifies this process especially for multi-cookie domain deployments.
 {{< /callout >}}